-This article will help property owners understand some basics in defending 2012 and 2013 property tax appeals in Allegheny County, Pennsylvania.
+How property owners can understand some basics in defending 2012 and 2013 PA school property tax appeals in Allegheny County

-School districts and municipalities in Allegheny County have the right to appeal both the 2012 assessment and the 2013 assessment of any property.
-We are seeing that many school districts are appealing any assessment which is at least $10,000 less than the recent purchase price of the subject property.
+School districts and municipalities in Allegheny County have the right to appeal both the 2012 and 2013 PA school property tax assessment of any property.
+We are seeing that many school districts are appealing any assessment that is at least $10,000 less than the recent purchase price of the subject property.
 If your property was recently appealed, here is some information you should know.

-- For 2012 appeals, focus on what comparable properties SOLD for between 2000 and 2002.
+3. For 2012 appeals of the PA school property tax, focus on what comparable properties SOLD for between 2000 and 2002.
 This is the best evidence of base year market value.

-- Comparing assessments should never be your primary argument.
-However, I sometimes will mention other assessments if there is an obvious lack of uniformity on a street or in a specific area.
+6. Comparing assessments should never be your primary argument.
+However, it can sometimes be worth mentioning other assessments if there is an obvious lack of uniformity on a street or in a specific area.

-- Research your neighbors assessments who have already been appealed.
+7. Research your neighbors’ PA school property tax assessments who have already been appealed.
 It can be very persuasive if you know what other cases on your street have settled for.

 Read more about Allegheny County property assessment appeals.

-If you have any questions about Allegheny County property assessments or real estate in Pennsylvania, please feel free to call attorneys Noah Paul Fardo or Nicole Hauptman for help at (412) 802.6666 or email us at email@example.com.
+If you have any questions about Allegheny County property assessments or real estate in Pennsylvania, please feel free to contact us at Flaherty and Fardo for a free consultation.